Rock5/ButchersCanCount/README.md

 # ButchersCanCountMeat
 ### By Rock5
 Allows Rimworld butcher bills to use the Do Until option.

-Includes mod settings to choose which types of meat to include in the count.
+Adds the following butcher recipes;
+- Butcher animal
+- Butcher human
+- Butcher insect
+- Butcher animal or human
+- Butcher human or insect

+Each recipe counts only the type of meat in it's name.
+The original butcher recipe and any other custom butcher recipes from other mods will count ALL meat types.

 Requires HugsLib.

-This is version 0.18.0.1
+This is version 18.1.0